KaustubhDamania/Loan-er/README.md

 ### Note

 - The OTP feature doesn't work as of now, hence the OTP is hardcoded as 4151.
+- To run the source code locally, have a look [here](https://github.com/KaustubhDamania/Loan-er/blob/master/CONTRIBUTING.MD)
 ------------------------------------------
 ### Contributing